 How PIE funds work

-- You'll need to provide an IRD number to open a PIE account.
+You'll need to provide your IRD number to open a PIE account.
 You can add your IRD number using internet banking or our mobile app.

 Pick the right Prescribed Investor Rate (PIR)

-If you’re keen to build your nest egg with a PIE fund, you can apply online.
+If you’re keen to build your nest egg with a PIE fund, you can open or apply online.

 - IRD number and the IRD number of any joint applicant(s)

-- Prescribed Investor Rate (PIR) if you're applying for a PIE investment
+- Prescribed Investor Rate (PIR) if you're applying for a PIE fund

-If you're a business banking customer, please call 0800 601 601 or talk to our business banking managers.
+If you're a business banking customer, please call 0800 601 601 or talk to a business banking specialist.

 New to Kiwibank or want to talk through options?